 As many rounds as possible in 20 minutes of…

-A Hero WOD, named for Chief Petty Officer Nate Hardy, that spices up the upper body mix with a more dynamic exercise.
-In this case, kettlebell swings, which are a big hip/ posterior chain exercise.
+Named for Chief Petty Officer Nate Hardy, this Hero WOD spices up the upper body mix with a more dynamic exercise.
+In this case, kettlebell swings are a big hip/ posterior chain exercise.
 The reps are low, which I really enjoy.
-The exercises are all highly technical, which becomes more of a challenge as fatigue increases each round/ minute.
+The movements are all highly technical, which becomes more of a challenge as fatigue increases each round/ minute.
 This one requires a lot of skill and focus to continue for the full 20 minutes.

 Enjoy testing yourself and getting the upper body you always wanted!